 “Okay, I guess.
 A little light-headed.”

 Daniel hands me the coffee cup.
 I take a sip.
 The coffee is good.
+Hot and strong.

 “I didn’t know you had a cat.”